Joeltronics/MapGen/README.md

 	- Based on more noise (valley noise), not a realistic model
 3. Calculate gradient from elevation
 4. Generate temperature map, based on latitude + elevation + noise
-5. Generate precipitation map, based on latitude + noise
+5. Generate precipitation map
+	- Base amount is based on latitude + noise
+	- Scale for orographic precipitation & shadows based on where wind is going uphill or downhill
 6. Determine color:
 	- Ocean base color from temperature & depth
 	- Land base color from temperature & precipitation